 sohn hearts & minds

-Australia’s leading finance conference and biggest fundraiser for medical research.
+Australia’s leading finance conference, dedicated to supporting Australian medical research.

 Sohn Hearts & Minds Investment Leaders Conference is Australia’s premier investor event.
 Dedicated to raising funds for medical research, it is Australia’s largest single fundraising event of its kind.